Odhynn/naerk/content/Characters/Rowena.md

 She attended the same wizarding school as Aileen: Gwynnedh Battlemage Academy, whose curriculum focuses on abjuration, evocation, and the employ of magic staves.
 They were roommates during their studies there, and she holds her dear as a little sister.
 Though Aileen's twist on the staff is more ballistic, Rowena is more direct: she bops fools over the head with it.
 She adheres to the philosophy of the flame druids, who observe the dynamic balancing factors of nature that wipe the slate clean and usher in rebirth, and thus possesses both a fondness for the natural world and a penchant for arson.
 She is devoted to the people she chooses to count among her own, and ruthless to everyone else.
+She occasionally blurts out expletives in her native Ffolk tongue or antagonising barbs in South Darroki (in a mocking nod to a certain [[Gwynne|little miss paladin]] she often butts heads with).
 She smells of hot iron.

 > [!quote] Anger in the Everbryght